anorth848/analytics-black-belt-2021/README.md

 }
 ```
  - This launches a long-running EMR cluster that will use Hudi DeltaStreamer with --continuous flag
-   - *NOTE*: This requires careful tuning of the EMR cluster, each table will sync as a separate EMR job steps in parallel
+   - *NOTE*: This requires careful tuning of the EMR cluster, each table will sync as a separate EMR job step in parallel

 ## Out of scope